milkcircle/milkcircle.github.io/atlas.md

 ---

 you've made me want wealth, influence, and status
-which i will achieve,
 through hard work, honesty, patience, and empathy,
 with someone who is, at her core, capable of good
-and when i do,
+and when i do, which i will,
 i will not come back to you